-The Boston Research Center (BRC) is dedicated to highlighting the neighborhood and community histories that can be found in one of America’s greatest cities.
+The Boston Research Center (BRC) is dedicated to highlighting the neighborhood and community histories in Boston.
 One particular neighborhood, East Boston, has been a hub for relocation and settlement for centuries; hundreds of thousands of settlers have made East Boston their home in hopes of creating better lives for themselves.
 It is important to note that what is now East Boston was–in and before the 17th century–a group of five islands that were part of the ancestral lands of the Massachusett people; an Indigenous tribe that called a large portion of today’s Eastern Massachusetts their home (Pulsipher, 13).

 The first European settler to East Boston was Samuel Maverick in 1633, and from that point on new enterprise slowly began to develop as the swamps were filled in and the area became known for its shipyards and shipbuilders.
 The maritime industry attracted a great deal of foreign-born workers and soon East Boston became a heavily populated and integral part of the city (Johnson, 6-8).